The-Osint-Toolbox/Image-Research-OSINT/README.md

-## Reverse-Image-OSINT
+## Image-Research-OSINT
 <p>On this page you will find links to useful image search websites.
-Please remember that you are loading images to 3rd party websites and these images maybe sensitive.</p>
+Please remember that you are loading images to 3rd party websites and these images maybe sensitive.
+You may not be able to guanrantee that your image will not become part of a dataset.</p>
 <ul>
 <br/>
 Reverse Image Search